Toy Story of Terror!

 Toy Story of Terror! is an American animated Halloween television special produced by Pixar Animation Studios and Disney Television Animation and released by Walt Disney Pictures, based on the Toy Story franchise.
 It is set after the events of Toy Story 3, and premiered on the American television network ABC on October 16, 2013.
-It was written and directed by Angus MacLane, produced by Galyn Susman, with Joan Cusack, Tom Hanks, Tim Allen, Don Rickles, Wallace Shawn, Timothy Dalton, and Kristen Schaal reprising their roles of Jessie, Woody, Buzz Lightyear, Mr. Potato Head, Rex, Mr. Pricklepants, and Trixie with Carl Weathers as Combat Carl and Stephen Tobolowsky as the motel manager.
+The special was written and directed by Angus MacLane, produced by Galyn Susman, with Joan Cusack, Tom Hanks, Tim Allen, Don Rickles, Wallace Shawn, Timothy Dalton, and Kristen Schaal reprising their respective roles of Jessie, Woody, Buzz Lightyear, Mr. Potato Head, Rex, Mr. Pricklepants, and Trixie with Carl Weathers as Combat Carl and Stephen Tobolowsky as the motel manager.
 Michael Giacchino composed the music for the special.
 The film's soundtrack was released on October 15, 2013, on Amazon.com and iTunes in digital format.

 The special follows the toys on a road trip, when a flat tire leads Bonnie and her mother to spend the night in a roadside motel.
-After Mr. Potato Head goes missing, the others begin to search for him, but they find themselves caught up in a mysterious sequence of events that leads them to a big conspiracy.
+After Mr. Potato Head goes missing, the others begin looking for him, but they find themselves caught up in a mysterious sequence of events that leads them to a big conspiracy.